Negrini085/PhotoNim/docs/roadmap/geometry.md

 </div>
 <div style="height: 40px;"></div>

-In order to manipulate complex scenarios and in order to observe them from a generic position in space, it is necessary to apply transformations to the geometric elements we have previously defined.
+In order to create and manipulate complex scenarios, it is necessary to apply transformations to the geometric elements we have previously defined.
 In PhotoNim, only invertible transformations are implemented, such as:

 - scaling
 - rotation